-- They have an up-to-date awareness of Online Safety matters and of the current school Online Safety policy and practices. - They have read, understood and signed the Staff Acceptable Use Policy. - They report any suspected misuse or problem to the Headteacher or Online Safety Coordinator (Mr. D Cousins) for investigation. - All digital communications with students / pupils / parents / carers should be on a professional level and only carried out using official school systems (My School App/Hwb online resources) - Online Safety issues are embedded in all aspects of the curriculum and other activities. - Pupils understand and follow the Online Safety and acceptable use agreements and policies. - Pupils have a good understanding of research skills and the need to avoid plagiarism and uphold copyright regulations. - They monitor the use of digital technologies, mobile devices, cameras etc. in lessons and other school activities (where allowed) and implement current policies with regard to these devices. - In lessons where internet use is pre-planned, pupils should be guided to sites checked as suitable for their use and that processes are in place for dealing with any unsuitable material that is found during internet searches (Internet searches: Hwb Encyclopaedia Britannica and Image Quest, J2E Tiles, Google Classroom, MS Teams etc).
+- they have an up-to-date awareness of e-Safety matters and of the current school e-Safety policy and practices. - they have read, understood and signed the Staff Acceptable Use Policy. - they report any suspected misuse or problem to the Headteacher or e-Safety Coordinator (Mr. D Cousins) for investigation. - all digital communications with students / pupils / parents / carers should be on a professional level and only carried out using official school systems (Schoop/Hwb online resources) - e-Safety issues are embedded in all aspects of the curriculum and other activities. - pupils understand and follow the e-Safety and acceptable use agreements and policies. - pupils have a good understanding of research skills and the need to avoid plagiarism and uphold copyright regulations. - they monitor the use of digital technologies, mobile devices, cameras etc. in lessons and other school activities (where allowed) and implement current policies with regard to these devices. - in lessons where internet use is pre-planned, pupils should be guided to sites checked as suitable for their use and that processes are in place for dealing with any unsuitable material that is found in internet searches (Internet searches: Google Junior, Hwb Encyclopaedia Britannica and Image Quest).